-A series of University of Iowa studies shows that too much support – or the wrong kind of support – can wreak havoc on a marriage.
+Too much support – or the wrong kind of support – can wreak havoc on a marriage, especially when the couple is coping with money problems.
+Doesn’t that seem counterintuitive?

 6 Ways to Deal With Money Problems in Marriage

 These tips will help you give and receive the right amount of support in your marriage.
-These researchers did not study money problems from previous marriages specifically – their tips can be applied to any type of marriage problem.
+These researchers did not study financial problems from previous marriages, but their tips can be applied to different types of money problems in a current marriage.

 1. Learn about the different types of support in marriage